Financial economics: Derivative pricing

-After the financial crisis of 2007–2008, a further development: (over the counter) derivative pricing had relied on the BSM risk neutral pricing framework, under the assumptions of funding at the risk free rate and the ability to perfectly replicate cashflows so as to fully hedge.
+After the 2008 financial crisis, a further development: as outlined, (over the counter) derivative pricing had relied on the BSM risk neutral pricing framework, under the assumptions of funding at the risk free rate and the ability to perfectly replicate cashflows so as to fully hedge.
 This, in turn, is built on the assumption of a credit-risk-free environment – called into question during the crisis.

 Addressing this, therefore, issues such as counterparty credit risk, funding costs and costs of capital are now additionally considered when pricing, and a credit valuation adjustment, or CVA – and potentially other valuation adjustments, collectively xVA – is generally added to the risk-neutral derivative value.

+The standard economic arguments can be extended to incorporate these various adjustments.